-Driving tips for drivers and bikers in Normandy and Northern France
+Driving tips for motorists and bikers in France

 Are there road problems on your route – the Bison Futé site will tell you.

 Are there delays on cross-Channel ferry routes – see here:

 For additional up-to-date information on road conditions and radar traps, rules and regulations for driving in France, speedlimits, roadsigns, fuel, what to do in case of an accident, see this page:

 It was announced in May 2011 that radar warning signs were being removed; this was reversed in 2013 but the official government site showing positions of fixed radars in France is no longer maintained.

 GPS-data-team.com is a user-maintained site for Speed Cameras in France downloadable to GPS; the free version is updated monthly.
 The mobile radar points indicate where mobile speed camera patrols are known to operate but they are very unreliable.
 Please note, it is illegal to use radar warning points on your GPS when driving – they should be disabled when driving.
 Some GPS manufacturers still supply radar warning information but only in conjunction with other ‘traffic danger zones’.

 Most French road signs are the same as in the UK but here are some common road signs in France that are rare or unknown in the UK, USA and elsewhere.